wheelofheaven/wheelofheaven.io/content/en/articles/fact-check-ye-showcased-raelian-symbol/index.md

 ### Ye's Tweet

-On the 2nd of December 2022, Ye posted the following Tweet on Twitter:
+Yesterday, on the 2nd of December 2022, Ye posted the following Tweet on Twitter:

 ![Image](images/ye-tweet-raelian-symbol.jpg "ye-tweet-raelian-symbol.jpg")

+This is interesting as it may be the first time that a well-known celebrity showcases the Raëlian symbol so obviously so that one may ask what this may actually represent.

 ### Fact